 Land Rover Defender Puma Differential Problems

 The whining diff noises usually come from the rear diff of the 90 Defender and from the front diff of the 110.
 These are commonly reported on these vehicles on internet forums and online groups.
-The pre-2011 defenders like the 300 Tdi and Td5’s where fitted with Salisbury diffs which were completely over-engineered and much more robust than the soft P38 diffs found on the newer Pumas.
+The pre-2011 defenders like the 300 Tdi and Td5’s were fitted with Salisbury diffs which were completely over-engineered and much more robust than the soft P38 diffs found on the newer Pumas.
 They are quite a bit heavier though.

 The symptoms to look out for are whining noises on and off the throttle as well as pinion leaks.
 If it is really bad you could have broken some crown wheel teeth.
 Eek!
 The problem is the thickness of these crown wheels, or rather the lack of thickness that causes them to fail under heavy load resulting in pinion bearing and tooth failures.

 I distinctly remember looking underneath my 300 Tdi Defender when I took ownership and thinking, OMG these diffs look like massive pumpkins!
-When I eventually sold the Defender, the new owner called me two days later to complain about a packed up diff.
+When I eventually sold the Defender, the new owner called me two days later to complain about a packed-up diff.
 I immediately responded, NO WAYS you broke that diff, and I was right, he snapped the rear side shafts which I think are made of dry twigs anyway.

 Your first thought would probably be to assume there is water collected in the diff or the oil levels are low?
 This usually gives off a whining noise.
 Perhaps it is wise to inspect oil levels since it might simply need an oil change or just a top-up.
-However, may Defender owners have stripped and drained the diffs, with no signs of water or metal filings in the oil.
+However, many Defender owners have stripped and drained the diffs, with no signs of water or metal filings in the oil.

 Soft p38 Diffs

-These P38 Diffs are softer than the older Salisbury versions found on the older 300Tdi and some were also fitted to the late model TD5’s.
+These P38 Diffs are softer than the older Salisbury versions found on the older 300Tdi and some were also fitted to the late model TD5s.
 Some of these diffs have reported packing up after only 8 kilometers.
 Some need replacement every 50 000 (fifty thousand) kilometers.
 That’s just not cool if you ask me and enough to drive you bonkers.

-So if you’re driving a Puma Defender with a p38 Diff and it is making weird noises, you might want to consider sourcing a second hand Salisbury diff and doing that upgrade.
+So if you’re driving a Puma Defender with a p38 Diff and it is making weird noises, you might want to consider sourcing a second-hand Salisbury diff and doing that upgrade.
 It actually works out cheaper than repairing the P38 diff which will pack up a few times before you eventually give up.
 It’s a fairly straight bolt-on job, as long as you have the tail-shaft to match as well.
 It is important to note that the 110 defenders, with ABS, will require you to source the diff with an ABS compatible Salisbury version which is 1999 to 2002.

 Defender Puma 2.2 and 2.4 TDCi injector problems

-If you suspect your Puma is having injector problems there are few symptoms to look out for.
+If you suspect your Puma is having injector problems there are a few symptoms to look out for.
 You might also want to take your defender to a reputable workshop with sophisticated diagnostic software that can switch off each cylinder individually to narrow the problem to the faulty injector(s).
 Narrowing the fault down to injectors can be slightly tricky since you might not always notice a decrease in performance or an increase in consumption.

-Possible causes for injectors failing could be from contaminated fuel or simply old age.
+Possible causes for injectors failing could be contaminated fuel or simply old age.
 Before we deduce that, make sure your mechanic inspects your fuel filters and air sensors to ensure they’re all ok.
 As a cheap fix, you might want to try is to run your tank through some injector cleaner as a start.

 Symptoms to look out for are any or all of the following,